imagitor/imagitor/_pages/privacypolicy.md

 **Changes to This Privacy Policy**

 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately after they are posted on this page.

+**Data Deletion**

+Users can delete their account and associated data at any time.
+To do so, please navigate to your profile within the app and select "Delete" from the top menu.
+This action will permanently remove your profile and all related data from our platform.

 **Contact Us**